uranos-gpu/uranos-gpu/README.md

 Example:

 ```
-make -j comp=intel model=debug
+make -j comp=gnu model=debug
 ```

-compiles the code with the intel compiler using the debugging flags.
+compiles the code with the gnu compiler using the debugging flags.

 # Running